morganstanley/hobbes/doc/en/language/controlflow.rst

 In each case, we're simply matching on the (char) value of the first element.
 If that matches, we bind the second element to a value.
 In the first case (which ultimately is matched), the name we give the value is ``fst``, but there's nothing special about that; we could have called it anything.
 The name ``fst`` is then lexically scoped to the match expression following the arrow - it's not available in other cases, or outside the match.

 .. note::

-  To some programmers, this “match and bind” behaviour seems strange, and it’s another good example of the terse vs powerful dynamic often found in functional programming.
+  To some programmers, this “match and bind” behaviour seems strange, and it’s another good example of the "terse vs powerful" battle often found in the minds of new functional programmers!

 Tuples
 ------